 - Pre-fire plans with predetermined flow rates should be established and reviewed regularly.
-Mutual aid resources should also be included in planning and drills.
-We also recommend that your pre-plan includes potentially impacted residential and business communities adjacent to these facilities and how an incident could impact them. - Fire foam flow rates and resources needs for "campaign" or long-term incidents should be established before the incident occurs and reviewed regularly. - Storage tanks containing ethanol-blended fuels should be identified and known by the fire department personnel well in advance of any incident. - If tanks are provided with pre-piped foam systems, connection locations and required pressures and flows should be identified.
-Personnel should be aware of the potential danger that systems installed on tanks which previously contained regular gasoline may not work or be appropriate for ethanol-blended fuels being stored in those tanks.
-Greater flow capacities may be required, and subsurface foam injection systems do not work with ethanol-blended fuel components.

-• Fires in storage tanks where no fixed systems are available or usable or in cases where fixed systems are rendered inoperable may not be extinguishable with non-fixed appliances.
-Lowering the fuel level and protecting exposures may be the only options for reducing the overall impact of the incident.
+Mutual aid and second-in companies should also be included in planning and drills.
+We also recommend that your pre-plan includes neighbors and how any incident could impact them. - Fire foam flow rates should be established before the incident occurs and reviewed regularly. - Storage tanks containing ethanol-blended fuels should be identified and known by the fire department personnel well in advance of any incident. - If tanks are provided with pre-piped foam systems, connection locations and required pressures and flows should be identified.
+Personnel should be aware of the potential danger that systems installed on tanks that previously contained regular gasoline may not work or be appropriate for ethanol-blended fuels being stored in those tanks.
+Greater flow capacities may be required, and subsurface systems do not work with ethanol components. - Fires in storage tanks where no fixed systems are available or usable or in cases where fixed systems are rendered inoperable may not be extinguishable with non-fixed appliances.
+Lowering the fuel level and protecting exposures may be the only options for reducing the overall impact of the event.